eloqdata/eloq-website/website/monographdb/whitepaper.md

 ### Key Takeaways

-MonographDB consistently outperformed NewSQL-X in terms of QPS across both hardware configurations.
-These results demonstrate MonographDB's superior ability to handle distributed transactions and deliver high performance under demanding workloads.
+MonographSQL consistently outperformed NewSQL-X in terms of QPS across both hardware configurations.
+These results demonstrate MonographSQL's superior ability to handle distributed transactions and deliver high performance under demanding workloads.
 Its innovative Data Substrate architecture enables it to achieve significantly higher QPS compared to NewSQL-X, making it a compelling choice for organizations seeking a high-performance, scalable NewSQL database solution.

 ## Expeiment II:

 Many organizations fall into the trap of adding read replicas to RDS MySQL, hoping to address cache misses.
-This experiment reveals the futility of such efforts and introduces MonographDB's memory scale out capability for maintaining performance under memory constraints.
+This experiment reveals the futility of such efforts and introduces MonographSQL's memory scale out capability for maintaining performance under memory constraints.

 ### Hardware and Software:

-To ensure a level hardware playing field for benchmarking against MySQL RDS, we deployed MonographDB in co-locate mode, housing TxService, LogService, and KVStore within the same node.
+To ensure a level hardware playing field for benchmarking against MySQL RDS, we deployed MonographSQL in co-locate mode, housing TxService, LogService, and KVStore within the same node.
 Here's a breakdown of the deployment configurations:

-* Small T-shirt size (for small hot data):
+- Small T-shirt size (for small hot data):
-    * MonographDB: 1 node with 16 cores
+  - MonographSQL: 1 node with 16 cores
-    * MySQL RDS: 1 node with 16 cores
+  - MySQL RDS: 1 node with 16 cores
-* Large T-shirt size (for large hot data):
+- Large T-shirt size (for large hot data):
-    * MonographDB: 6 nodes with 16 cores each node
+  - MonographSQL: 6 nodes with 16 cores each node
-    * MySQL RDS: 1 read-write node + 5 read-only nodes with 16 cores each node
+  - MySQL RDS: 1 read-write node + 5 read-only nodes with 16 cores each node

 ### Results